 Now, you might want to add a checkbox field so that users can explicitly give their permission for you to send marketing emails.

-You can simply drag the ‘Checkboxes’ under Add Fields to the editor.
+You can simply drag the ‘Checkboxes’ to the preview.

 Now, you’ll want to remove the multiple choices so that there is only one check box remaining.